Buying New Construction in San Diego: Pros, Cons, and What Smart Buyers Need to Know (2026 Guide)

 • Layout modifications (in some cases)

-This allows you to personalize the home without taking on a full renovation.
 The Downsides of New Construction (That Buyers Often Miss) While new construction has clear appeal, there are important trade-offs that many buyers don’t fully anticipate.

 1. Higher Base Prices (and Rising Costs with Upgrades)